 Exceptions to the above terms: They are very rare, they are based on my personal motivations and priorities, and they are entirely at my discretion.
-Please don’t ask me to teach at my own cost unless you have a very strong reason to believe I’ll be interested.
+Please don’t ask me to teach at my own cost unless we are close enough friends that you know for sure I’ll be interested.

 I accept cash, cheques and direct bank transfers.
 I can provide an invoice as needed.
 Please note that I charge 13% HST on all my work.

 It is extremely rare that I cancel a speaking engagement, and I basically do so only for dire health reasons.
 I will negotiate an appropriate arrangement with a view to minimizing loss and inconvenience to all concerned.
 This may take the form of re-booking the class at a later date, brainstorming to find a substitute presenter, teaching via Skype, or other ideas.

 If a hiring organization needs to cancel an engagement with me, I ask that the cancellation arrangements be made as far ahead as possible.
 If the cancellation will cause me financial loss (for instance, if I have booked a travel ticket on my credit card), I require compensation for the full amount of that loss.

 What I’ll do: For any speaking engagement, unless we come to an alternate arrangement in writing, I commit to three forms of promotional assistance:

 - listing the workshop on my blog in the Workshops section within a week of concluding our arrangements, including a link to the event registration page;